harshitbh2005/Fintech-wallet-backend/README.md

 # Fintech Wallet Backend

-A Spring Boot based backend for a digital wallet similar to Paytm / PhonePe.
+A Spring Boot based backend for a digital wallet similar to Paytm and PhonePe.

 ## Features
 - User signup & login (JWT based authentication)